 Updates and reports of this kind should be taken within their proper context.
 This is a very young football team.
 Lots of roster spots are open.
 There's competition all over the place.
-So, just like with , just because a guy is or isn't starting during training camp doesn't mean we will see him with the starters Week One against the Bears. and the offensive line
+So, just like with Ben Ijalana and the offensive line, just because a guy is or isn't starting during training camp doesn't mean we will see him with the starters Week One against the Bears.

 Hell, there's guys "starting" right now who could get cut after the third preseason game.
 This is a fluid roster.
 Anything can happen.